aryahassibi/DataProfiler.jl/README.md

 ## Overview
 **DataProfiler.jl** provides a One-command, human-friendly DataFrame profiler in Julia.
-Read the full documentation and examples by opening `docs/build/index.html` file in a browser.

 It is simply tedious to write the same handful of lines every time you pick up a new dataset—compute summaries, check missingness, inspect distributions, make a few quick plots—all just to get oriented.
 DataProfiler.jl automates the repetitive early steps in data exploration and helps you focus on the real analysis instead.